luciodale/fork/README.md

 * Destructure `handle-submit` and `submitting?` to be used in your UI
 * Wrap your inputs in a form tag and add a submit button

-If some parts look a bit obscure, the will be explained thoroughly in the following paragraphs.
+If some parts look a bit obscure, they will be explained thoroughly in the following paragraphs.

 #### Params